nextcloud/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 This message is another one which needs to be taken seriously.
 Please have a look at the :ref:`dev-urandom-label` documentation.

-Your web server is not yet set up properly to allow file synchronization
+Your Web server is not yet set up properly to allow file synchronization
 ------------------------------------------------------------------------

 "Your web server is not yet set up properly to allow file synchronization because